samer-alhalabi/Organize-Downloads-Folder/README.md

 To automate this script and run it daily/weekly/monthly, you can schedule the script using Windows Scheduler.
 For more info: https://datatofish.com/python-script-windows-scheduler/

+This same script can be used and done on other folders, all you need is to change the folder path.

 ![image](images/downloads_folder.jpg)